ThomasDaheim/GPXEditor/README.md

 ### Update v5.9

-* Mainly bugfixes and dependency updates.
+* Added slope chart: similar to height chart but coloring is done based on slope of track/route.
 * Create route from selected waypoints.
+* Bugfixes and dependency updates.
 * Added test class TestSunPathForYear.
 Outputs a csv with sunrise/sunset dates for a year for a given lat/lon location.
 The csv contains the astronomical sunrise/sunset dates and the "real" ones, when the sun is above the local horizon.
 * Added example images for different reduction algos as test resources.
 Thanks to https://github.com/emcconville/point-reduction-algorithms for the effort of doing the comparison!
 Long story short: Douglas–Peucker is the best algo, no need to implement further ones.